• Menu

 What to ask your barber

-If you have medium long hair you simply need to put it all in a ponytail and stop half ways to create the knot at the back of your head or on top, depending on preferences.
+If you have medium-long hair you simply need to put it all in a ponytail and stop half ways to create the knot at the back of your head or on top, depending on preferences.

 50. Man Bun Hairstyle

-Another representative haircut in the late era, associated with the hipsters, the man bun is a practical look for men with long hair.
+Another representative haircut in the late era, associated with the hipsters, is the man bun is a practical look for men with long hair.

 Source